The Best Nylon / Classical Guitar Strings 2023

 Classical Guitar String Tension and Gauge

 The playability and tone of steel strings are largely decided by their gauge.
-Gauge is the thickness of the string, with thicker strings having a higher representation of low to low-mid frequencies and thinner strings having more high-mid and treble frequencies.
+String gauge is the thickness of the string, with thicker strings having a higher representation of low to low-mid frequencies and thinner strings having more high-mid and treble frequencies.

 Low tension strings have more “body” and a higher representation of low and low-mid frequencies.
 Body is the presence of overtones, so a low tension string will generally have a more complex and musical tone.
 High tension strings have more high-end representation and more “attack.”
 Attack is the immediacy with which you hear a note, so the more attack a string has the more notes seem to leap out of your guitar.